mloukili/math/README.md

 # Problem 1
 Write a function that takes a magic number and a list of numbers.
-It returns true if it can insert add or subtract operations in the list of numbers to get the magic number.
+It returns true if it can add or subtract operations in the list of numbers to get the magic number.
 Otherwise, it returns false.

 # Solution 1